chase930/chase930/README.md

 ## 🙋‍♂️ About Me
-- **Currently Working On:** 🚀 A personal portfolio to display myself better
+- **Currently Working On:** 🚀 A personal portfolio to display myself better Hoping to get this done by the end of March!

-- **Currently Learning:** 📘 Computer Vision Functionality in 3D objects
+- **Currently Learning:** 📘 Computer Vision Functionality in 3D objects One of the most interesting ventures I've had in quite some time.
+Any invitations to collaborate or learn together are welcome!

 - **Hobbies:** ♟️ Chess | 🎵 Music Listening | 🚴 Lifting/Exercising
+  I am unfortunately slightly (very) washed at chess.
+I still try though.

 ## 💻 Skills
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)